-World Athletics | The New Normal: Life in the time of Coronavirus| News
+World Athletics | The New Normal: Life in the time of coronavirus| News

 12:15 - 20 March

-Decathlon world record holder Kevin Mayer is encouraging people to stay healthy and keep a good diet while their in self-isolation or lockdown with a #dietchallenge.
+Decathlon world record holder Kevin Mayer is encouraging people to stay healthy and keep a good diet while they're in self-isolation or lockdown with a #dietchallenge.

 View this post on Instagram